MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/manage-diagnostics-data.md

 1. Perform the steps in the [Capacity page details](/power-platform/admin/capacity-storage#capacity-page-details) article to view the storage consumption of the diagnostics records mentioned in step 2.

-1. Perform the steps in the [Use bulk deletion to remove large amounts of data](/power-platform/admin/delete-bulk-records) article to delete the following routing diagnostics data.
+1. Perform the steps in the [Use bulk deletion to remove large amounts of data](/power-platform/admin/delete-bulk-records) article to delete the following routing diagnostics data in the specified order.
+   1. Routing diagnostics items
+     - **Logical name**: msdyn_unifiedroutingdiagnostic
-   - Routing diagnostics
+   1. Routing diagnostics
      - **Logical name**: msdyn_unifiedroutingrun
-   - Routing diagnostics items
-     - **Logical name**: msdyn_unifiedroutingdiagnostic

 ## Next steps